AndrewJBateman/angular-tutorial-app/README.md

 # Angular Tutorial App

-A simple Angular 7 project to display a list of servers and indicate whether the server is on or offline.
+A simple Angular 8 app to display a list of servers and indicate whether the server is on or offline.
 Server names can be added to the list.

 *** Note: to open web links in a new window use: _ctrl+click on link_**